-Trump administration recently published the final version of the new ‘public charge rule’ officially called as “Inadmissibility on Public Charge Grounds” that is expected to have significant impact on most types of US visa holders and future Green Card Applicants.
+Trump administration published the final version of the new ‘public charge rule’ officially called as “Inadmissibility on Public Charge Grounds” that is expected to have significant impact on most types of US visa holders and future Green Card Applicants.
+USCIS announced that Public Charge rule is effective from Feb 24th, 2020 after judgment from Supreme Court in favor of implementing the rule.
 We have published an article with the summary of Public Charge rule, its Impact for H1B, H4, L1, L2 visa holders.
 In this article, we will focus on the new “public charge rule” impact to F1 Students studying in US, OPT and STEM OPT holders working after graduation and address common FAQs on the same.

 We will not cover any basics or summary of the public charge rule in this article.
 We will directly dive into its impact to F1 students.
 If you do not know what ‘Public Charge Rule’ stands for, how someone is determined as public charge, please read Public Charge Rule Summary, Impact to H1B, H4, L1, we have covered all the details in that article.

 The general public charge rule is that, if anyone, unless exempted, uses any of the listed public benefits in the new rule for more than 12 months in aggregate within a 36-month period, they will be considered as “public charge” and inadmissible on public charge grounds.
 If they use two benefits in a month, that is treated as 2 months and added towards the total 12 months aggregate.

 Now, let’s start with basics for students, does it really apply to F1 Students?
 What does the final rule say?

 Public Charge Rule Applicable to F1 Students, F2 Dependents for Extensions, COS ?